 We invite you to take the Pesky Plant Trackers online training course for an in-depth tutorial on how to make observations on Japanese knotweed and wild parsnip.
 This course was designed by Abbie Anderson, Program Coordinator for Pesky Plant Trackers at the University of Minnesota, and other members of the UNM team.
 The course should take approximately four hours to complete.

 Have questions about observing with Pesky Plant Trackers?
-You can also join Abbie for Pesky Plant Tracker (virtual) Afternoon Tea any Tuesday in July from 3-4 pm CDT.
+You can also join Abbie for Pesky Plant Tracker (virtual) Afternoon Tea any Tuesday in through October from 3-4 pm CDT.
 Register here.